Rifugio Pordenone

 An isolated place

-The Pordenone refuge stands at the end of a long road up the Cimoliana Valley.
+The Rifugio Pordenone hut stands at the end of a long road up the Cimoliana Valley.
 It is nestled in the mountains, far from the built-up area and surrounded only by bivouacs, short to medium distance.

 02.